cyberark/ark-sdk-golang/docs/commands/exec.md

 # Exec

-You use the `exec` command is used to run commands on available services (the available services depend on the authorized user's account).
+Use the `exec` command to run commands on available services (the available services depend on the authorized user's account).

 ## SIA services